KatFenzy/Kat-clothing/kat-clothing/README.md

 # qb-clothing
-INSTALLATION!
+INSTALLATION!:snowman:
--DRAG AND DROP TO YOUR SERVER FOLDER.
+- DRAG AND DROP TO YOUR SERVER FOLDER.:snowflake:
--RENAME IT TO qb-phone
+- RENAME IT TO qb-clothing:snowflake:
--AND THEN START YOUR SERVER
+- AND THEN START YOUR SERVER:snowflake:

 Clothing for QB-Core Framework :dress: